LPDI-EPFL/Bottom-up-de-novo-design/README.md

 2) FunFolDes to fold and design the topologies.
 For detailed information about the method, please refer to the [FunFolDes repository](https://github.com/LPDI-EPFL/FunFolDesData), the official [Rosetta documentation](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/FunFolDes) or the [FunFolDes manuscript](https://doi.org/10.1371/journal.pcbi.1006623).
 3) [Rosetta Remodel](https://www.rosettacommons.org/docs/latest/application_documentation/design/Remodel) to optimize connecting loops if necessary.

 The subfolders in this repository contain the necessary input files to define the topologies using TopoBuilder, as well as for the folding/design using FunFolDes.
+For analysing the computational designs as well as the experimental data, we used the [rstoolbox python library]((https://doi.org/10.1186/s12859-019-2796-3).

 ## Software prerequisites